Birth Doula Services:

 Labor and Birth:

 I prefer that you call me to let me know as soon as you believe labor has begun, even if you do not yet feel ready for me to be present with you for support.
 At that time, I can answer questions and make suggestions over the phone, and we will decide if I should wait for further developments, or start heading your way immediately.
 We will also decide where to meet – at your home, at the hospital, or at the birth center.
-I usually need approximately 90 minutes to get to you from the time you notify me that you are ready.
-Except for extraordinary circumstances, I will remain with you throughout the labor and birth of your baby.
+Except for extraordinary circumstances, once you are in active labor and I have arrived at your chosen birthing location, I will remain with you for an hour or two until you are comfortably settled and feeling ready for some quiet time together to enjoy the beautiful and triumphant glow of your beautiful baby and a job well-done.

 1. Perform clinical tasks, such as blood pressure measurements, fetal health checks, and vaginal exams.
 My role is to provide physical, emotional, and informational support.

 2. Make decisions for you.
 I will help you get the information necessary to confidently make informed decisions.
-I will also remind you if there is a departure from your birth plan.
+I will also remind you if there is a departure from your previously expressed wishes for your birth.

 3. Speak to the staff on your behalf.
 I will discuss your concerns with you, suggest options, and ask questions, but you or your partner will speak directly to the clinical staff.